*POSTPONED* The Jordan Lecture: Dr. Safiya Noble

 Algorithms of Oppression: How Search Engines Reinforce Racism

-Due to unforeseen circumstances, this event has been postponed.
+This event has been postponed.
 We apologize for any inconvenience this may cause.

 The landscape of information is rapidly shifting as new imperatives and demands push to the fore increasing investment in digital technologies.
 Yet, critical information scholars continue to demonstrate how digital technology and its narratives are shaped by and infused with values that are not impartial.
 Technologies consist of a set of social practices, situated within the dynamics of race, gender, class, and politics, and in the service of something—a position, a profit motive, a means to an end.
 In this talk, Dr. Noble will discuss her book, Algorithms of Oppression: How Search Engines Reinforce Racism, and delve into issues ranging from marginalization and misrepresentation in commercial information platforms like Google search, to the profound power struggles that violate civil, human, and collective rights through AI and machine learning projects.
 Dr. Noble will be in conversation with Newhouse Director Julie Walsh.